blockful-io/shutter-staking/docs/staking-architecture.md

 mapping from reward tokens to their emission rates.
 * `mapping(address keyper => (address rewardToken => uint256 rewards)) public
-unclaimedRewards`: a mapping from keypers to their rewards until the `stakes[keyper].lastUpdateTimestamp` excluding the SHU tokens rewards as the SHU tokens rewards are auto compounded.
-When a keyper claims rewards, the rewards claimed are subtracted from their unclaimed rewards.
+unclaimedRewards`: a mapping from keypers to their rewards until the `stakes[keyper].lastUpdateTimestamp` excluding the SHU tokens rewards.
+When a keyper claims rewards, the rewards claimed are subtracted from this mapping.
 * `mapping(address rewardToken => uint256 rewardPerToken) public
   cumulativeRewards`: a mapping from reward tokens to the accumulated rewards per token from the beginning of the contract until the `lastUpdateTimestamp`.